 Closing Date: 23.59 hours BST on Monday 03 April 2023

-We welcome applications from nurses with established research interests and experience of delivering high quality education to BSc, MSc and RNDA students.
+We welcome applications from nurses with excellent teaching and research capabilities, and experience of leadership on large complex BSc, MSc and RNDA nursing courses.

 Birmingham City University is growing in quality and standing, with an academic STEAM agenda at the heart of our ambitions.
 We are transforming the lives of students and their communities, and want outstanding academics to join us in taking us on the next stage of our exciting journey.

 We are now investing in 100 new academic roles including Lecturers, Senior Lecturers, Associate Professors and Professors, across the full range of subjects and disciplines that we offer across all four of our faculties:

 Our students learn through doing.
 They are empowered throughout their educational journey, achieving significant educational gain and personal transformation.
 In recognition of this we are looking to recruit exceptional academic staff who are at the cutting edge of their disciplines, as makers, practitioners, researchers, and educators.

 If you can demonstrate a proven track record in education, research, and enterprise – there has never been a better time to join us.
 Come and be part of the next exciting stage of our journey.

 ABOUT BIRMINGHAM CITY UNIVERSITY